February 29, 2024

 See how pretty and soft the white maintenance oil is?
 It's much more subtle than a paint product and really just makes the wood look sun-kissed.

-For additional project looking to achieve the Restoration Hardware look, you can search our archives or check out this post below!
+For additional project looking to achieve the Restoration Hardware look, you can search our archives for tons of inpiration or check out this popular post below!

 I've also got a paint update for you guys!
-We are selecting our final shades for our paint launch, so keep your fingers crossed for me! xoxo
+We are selecting our final shades for our The Furniture Paint launch, so keep your fingers crossed for me! xoxo

 Follow on Bloglovin